vetsinen/fb-events/README.md

-very useful project to grab event list
+facebook event api is dead